County Hall, London: History

 For 64 years County Hall served as the headquarters of local government for London.
 During the 1980s the then powerful Labour-controlled GLC led by Ken Livingstone was locked in conflict with the Conservative national government of Margaret Thatcher.
 The façade of County Hall frequently served as a billboard for opposition slogans which could be seen from the Palace of Westminster.

 When the government of Margaret Thatcher abolished the GLC in 1986, County Hall lost its role as the seat of London's government.
 Talk soon became of what was to happen to the building, and there were plans to relocate the London School of Economics to the site which did not proceed.
 The building remained in use by the Inner London Education Authority (ILEA) until its abolition in 1990 when the building was transferred to the London Residuary Body and eventually sold to Shirayama Shokusan, a Japanese investor.
-On 21 October 2005, the High Court of England and Wales upheld a bid by the owners of the building, Shirayama Shokusan, to have the Saatchi Gallery evicted on grounds of violating its contract, particularly using space outside of the rented area for exhibits.
+On 21 October 2005, the High Court of England and Wales upheld a bid by Shirayama Shokusan to have the Saatchi Gallery evicted on grounds of violating its contract, particularly using space outside of the rented area for exhibits.

-The Island block, an annex of the main building, was demolished in 2006 to make way for a hotel, the Park Plaza Westminster Bridge.
+The Island Block was demolished in 2006 to make way for a hotel, the Park Plaza Westminster Bridge.
 The building, also known as No 1 Westminster Bridge Road, had been disused since 1986 and had been described as an eyesore.

 A blue plaque commemorates the LCC, GLC and the Inner London Education Authority at County Hall.

 Attractions

-County Hall is the site of businesses and attractions, including the Sea Life London Aquarium and Shrek's Adventure London.
+County Hall is the site of a number of leisure attractions including a hub for Merlin Entertainments, which operates the Sea Life London Aquarium in its basement, London Dungeon, Shrek's Adventure! and London Eye in and around the building.

+In 2007, County Hall hosted Star Wars: The Exhibition.
+The exhibition featured original costumes, props, and vehicles from the Star Wars film series and was created to commemorate the 30th anniversary of the original film's release.

+From 2008 to 2012, the building was home to the London Film Museum founded by Jonathan Sands, which exhibited original props, costumes and sets from a variety of feature films.

+Since October 2017, the old council chamber has hosted a site-specific production of Agatha Christie's Witness for the Prosecution.